Reading experiments

 )

-get_by_id returns an Experiment dataclass or None.
-Map the None to NotFoundException so the platform's middleware turns it into a 404 with a structured body.
+return experimentget_by_id returns an Experiment dataclass or None.
+At the route boundary, map None to HTTPException so the client gets a real 404.

 List with filters